jian-qin/quickly-open-files_vue/README.md

 ## Operation

-- Hold alt and click on the element to open the vscode file (the nearest component to which the element belongs)
+- Hold alt and right click on the element to open the vscode file (the nearest component to which the element belongs)

-- Hold alt+[1-9] and click on the element to open the vscode file (the nth nearest component to which the element belongs)
+- Hold alt+[1-9] and right click on the element to open the vscode file (the nth nearest component to which the element belongs)

-- Hold ctrl and click on the page to open the vscode file (the page component of the current route)
+- Hold ctrl and right click on the page to open the vscode file (the page component of the current route)

-- Hold shift and click on the page to broadcast opening this page (notify other clients to open the current page)
+- Hold shift and right click on the page to broadcast opening this page (notify other clients to open the current page)

 ## API